louismullie/temp-data/markdown_final/c54ce07c-07b5-32ed-dd35-bfdefc0bfa19.md

 ### Guidelines for the prevention and treatment of opportunistic infections in children with and exposed to HIV [^796d4919].
 HIV.gov (2025).
 High credibility.

-Pediatric HIV malaria — preventing recurrence: "Except for re-activation of P. vivax and P. ovale hypnozoites, malaria once successfully treated does not recur, unless re-exposure and re-infection occur."
-Moreover, "One or even several episodes of malaria infection does not imply protective immunity, and continued exposure to malaria parasites can result in repeated infection, which should be treated as aggressively as the initial event."
+Pediatric HIV malaria — preventing recurrence: "Except for re-activation of P. vivax and P. ovale hypnozoites, malaria once successfully treated does not recur, unless re-exposure and re-infection occur".
+Moreover, "One or even several episodes of malaria infection does not imply protective immunity, and continued exposure to malaria parasites can result in repeated infection, which should be treated as aggressively as the initial event".

 ---